Special Procedures of the Human Rights Council

 History of the System

 In the early days of the United Nations the Commission on Human Rights – the predecessor of the Human Rights Council –focused on elaborating human rights standards.
 The Economic and Social Council had passed a resolution stating that the Commission had “no power to take any action in regard to any complaints concerning human rights” (ECOSOC Resolution 75 (V) (1947)).
 However in 1965, the Commission on Human Rights was faced with a number of individual petitions from South Africa and came under considerable pressure to deal with them.
-As result, the Commission departed from previous practice and established an ad hoc working group of experts to investigate the situation of human rights in Southern Africa (CHR resolution 2 (XXIII)).
+As a result, in 1967 the Commission departed from previous practice and established an ad hoc working group of experts to investigate the situation of human rights in Southern Africa (CHR resolution 2 (XXIII)).
 The ad-hoc working group can be considered as the first Special Procedure of the Commission on Human Rights.
 Following the 1973 coup in Chile against President Allende by General Augusto Pinochet, the Commission established an ad hoc working group in 1975 to inquire into the situation of human rights in Chile.
 In 1979, this working group was replaced by a special rapporteur and two experts to study the fate of the disappeared in Chile.
 This led to the establishment of the first thematic Special Procedure in 1980: The Working Group on Disappearances to deal with the question of enforced disappearances throughout the world (CHR resolution 20 (XXXVI)).
 Ten years later, in 1990, there were six thematic mandates covering enforced disappearances, extrajudicial, summary or arbitrary executions, religious intolerance, mercenaries, torture and sale of children.
 Since then, many new mandates have been established to deal with human rights challenges in various parts of the world.
 They now cover all regions and rights: civil, cultural, economic, political, and social.